Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Patient-specific networks in 5 minutes

-To demonstrate \name's robustness and flexibility across diverse anatomical structures, we extended our training protocol to cases from endovascular neurosurgery.
-The Ljubljana dataset, collected during real clinical interventions, presents significant challenges not encountered in the DeepFluoro dataset.
-First, interventionalists routinely modify image acquisition parameters during procedures to enhance visualization of anatomical structures (\eg independently panning the C-arm detector or narrowing the field of view).
-Unlike the controlled environment of the DeepFluoro cadaver study, each X-ray in the Ljubljana dataset features unique intrinsic parameters.
-This is incongruous with our network architecture (as well as other existing deep learning methods), which assumes synthetic X-rays are rendered with consistent intrinsics.
-To integrate into existing clinical workflows, we develop a geometric transform that resamples acquired X-rays to match the intrinsic parameters used during training, allowing the same pretrained network to be used even as the interventionalist changes acquisition parameters~(\cref{fig:resample}).
-Second, the relative infrequency of neurovascular interventions compared to orthopedic pelvic fracture surgeries has resulted in a deficit of large, publicly available rDSA datasets for the neurovasculature, limiting our ability to pretrain patient-agnostic models.
-To overcome this, we used the NeuroImaging Tools \& Resources Collaboratory Magnetic Resonance Angiography (NITRC MRA) Atlas~\cite{nitrc2017mra}, an open-access collection of high-resolution time-of-flight MRAs from 61 healthy subjects.
-These MRAs were mutually preregistered using ANTs and subsequently processed with VesselBoost~\cite{xu2024vesselboost} to extract the neurovascular tree~(\cref{fig:pretraining}B, \textit{bottom}).
+Unlike the controlled DeepFluoro and Femur cadaver studies, the Ljubljana dataset, acquired during live neurovascular interventions, presents two significant domain shifts.
+First, interventionalists routinely modify image acquisition parameters during procedures to enhance visualization of anatomical structures (\eg independently panning the C-arm detector or narrowing the field of view), resulting in unique intrinsic parameters for each X-ray.
+This violates a core assumption of our network architecture that synthetic X-rays are acquired with a canonical set of intrinsic parameters.
+To maintain compatibility with existing clinical workflows, we developed a geometric transform that resamples acquired X-rays to match the intrinsic parameters used during training~(\cref{fig:resample}), allowing use of the same network even as the interventionalist changes acquisition parameters.
+Second, publicly available rDSA data is limited compared to orthopedic imaging.
+To overcome this, our foundation model pretraining corpus includes high-resolution time-of-flight magnetic resonance angiograms (MRAs) from 61 healthy subjects~\cite{nitrc2017mra}, which we preprocessed to extract the neurovascular tree~(\cref{fig:pretraining}a, \textit{right})~\cite{xu2024vesselboost}.
+Despite these large domain shifts, our foundation model performed well on real 2D DSA images~(\cref{fig:pretraining}g), demonstrating that the pretraining dataset modality need not exactly match the clinically acquired scans, and that \name generalizes across diverse imaging conditions and anatomical targets in real-world clinical settings.

-Despite these large domain shifts, a pretrained patient-agnostic network performed well on real 2D DSA images, achieving a median pose estimation error of \qtyci{130.7}{\mm}{IQR}{89.4}{190.3}~(\cref{fig:pretraining}D).
-This demonstrates that the modality of the pretraining dataset does not need to match that of the clinically acquired scans to produce a useful patient-agnostic network.
-Furthermore, we again find that finetuning patient-specific models from this initialization for \qty{5}{\minute} produces highly accurate networks that achieve the same precision as the \qty{12}{\hour} patient-specific training~(\cref{fig:pretraining}D).
-In fact, in the first epoch of finetuning, the average error reduces from \qty{130}{\mm} to \qty{60}{\mm}, meaning the finetuned model rapidly learns to overcome any misalignment between the patient-specific preoperative imaging and the 3D pretraining dataset.
-These results demonstrate that our patient-agnostic pretraining simulation is highly flexible and robust to many data- and domain-specific challenges.